London, Tilbury and Southend line: Tilbury Docks

+Purfleet station

+There are plans to close and relocate Purfleet railway station slightly north as part of plans for thousands of homes in the area.
+A planning application for the new station was submitted in May 2023.

 Ownership and management summary

 The railway was initially jointly promoted by the Eastern Counties Railway and London and Blackwall Railway and was leased for 21 years to Peto, Brassey and Betts.
 The lease expired in 1875, leaving the LTSR to take over operation itself.
 The Midland Railway and LTSR jointly constructed the Tottenham and Forest Gate Railway, which enabled through-running of trains between St. Pancras and the Tilbury docks from 1894 and Southend from 1895.

 In 1912 the London, Tilbury and Southend Railway was vested in the Midland Railway following an Act of 7 August 1912, though Midland did not assume full control until 1 October 1920.
 Upon company grouping in 1923, the line became part of the London, Midland and Scottish Railway.
 That organisation was nationalised into British Railways in 1948, the line becoming part of the London Midland Region, however, in 1949 the LTS line became part of the Eastern Region of British Railways.

 In 1986 the route was transferred to the Network SouthEast sector of British Rail.
 During this period, it was known as Network SouthEast's "misery line".

 On privatisation in 1996, ownership of the infrastructure passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
 LTS Rail rebranded as c2c in May 2000 and Prism Rail was bought by National Express in July that year.
 National Express sold c2c to the Italian operator Trenitalia in February 2017.

-Infrastructure management passed from Railtrack to Network Rail in 1992.
+Infrastructure management passed from Railtrack to Network Rail in 2002.

+In July 2025, Trentalia-owned c2c's contract was terminated and the service was renationalised and services are now operated by government-owned company DfT Operator, which continues to operate the services as c2c.